 Vincent van Gogh (1853 - 1890) | Paris, September-October 1887

 Original: oil on cotton, 37.2 x 44.5 cm (wxh)

-Van Gogh painted this self-portrait in the winter of 1887–88, when he had been in Paris for almost two years.
-It is clear from the work that he had studied the technique of the Pointillists and applied it in his own, original way.
-He placed the short stripes of paint in different directions.
-Where they follow the outline of his head, they form a kind of halo.
+Van Gogh painted this self-portrait in the winter of 1887-1888, when he had been living in Paris for almost two years.
+The work shows that he had studied the dot technique of the pointillists and applied it in his own original way.
+The dashes of paint are placed in different directions.
+They follow the outline of his head and thus form a kind of halo.

-The painting is also one of Van Gogh's boldest colour experiments in Paris.
-He placed complementary colours alongside one another using long brushstrokes: blue and orange in the background, and red and green in the beard and eyes.
-The colours intensify one another.
-The red pigment has faded, so the purple strokes are now blue, which means the contrast with the yellow is less powerful.
+The painting is one of Van Gogh's most daring Parisian colour experiments.
+With long strokes of paint he placed the complementary colours next to each other: blue and orange in the background, red and green in the beard and eyes.
+The colours reinforce each other's effect.
+Due to the discolouration of the red pigment, the purple paint strokes are now blue, so that the contrast with the yellow is less strong.

-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

 SELF-PORTRAIT WITH GREY FELT HAT BY VINCENT VAN GOGH ON YOUR WALL?

 Would you like to have this beautiful masterpiece on your wall?
 Choose your favorite artwork in the size you want.

 BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥